imrafaelmerino/vertx-effect/docs/README.md

-It's important to notice **that any value of the above expressions can be computed by a different Verticle of any machine of a cluster**.
+It's important to notice **that any value of the above expressions can be computed by a different verticle of any machine of a cluster**.
 Imagine ten machines collaborating to compute a JsObj, is not this amazing?